PlayOn: PlayOn Home

+PlayOn Home uses HTTP Streaming to communicate with devices such as Roku, Chromecast, iPad, iPhone, Android, Wii, and Wii U, working both as an Internet client to access online media and as a UPnP media server to serve videos to compliant devices.

 PlayOn Desktop

 In August 2008, MediaMall launched PlayOn Desktop, a Windows-based consumer software product.
 It acts as a digital media server to streaming devices, game consoles, televisions, and set-top boxes to watch Internet-based videos from online content providers such as Netflix, Hulu, and Amazon Video.

 PlayOn Desktop uses the technology standard Universal Plug and Play (UPnP), as defined by the Digital Living Network Alliance (DLNA), to communicate with networked gaming consoles like the PlayStation 3, Xbox 360, and other Internet ready DLNA enabled devices.
-It uses HTTP Streaming to communicate with devices such as Roku, Chromecast, iPad, iPhone, Android, Wii, and Wii U, working both as an Internet browser to access online media and as a UPnP media server to serve videos to compliant devices.
+It uses HTTP Streaming to communicate with devices such as Roku, Chromecast, iPad, iPhone, Android, Wii, and Wii U, working both as an Internet client to access online media and as a UPnP media server to serve videos to compliant devices.

-PlayOn Desktop includes native companion applications for iOS, Android, Chromecast, and Roku.
-The software also organizes local media from the PC into a Media Library dashboard, which can be streamed or cast to viewing devices.

-In September 2021, PlayOn effectively stopped supporting PlayOn Desktop in lieu of a rebranded desktop application titled PlayOn Home.
-General consensus on support forums indicate this was a move by MediaMall to void it's lifetime memberships and move all desktop customers to a new subscription model to increase revenue.
+In September 2021, PlayOn effectively stopped supporting PlayOn Desktop as a result of ongoing changes associated with the release of Windows 11.
+PlayOn released PlayOn Home in October 2021 which allowed for the addition of new features and channels which were not able to be supported with the limitations of PlayOn Desktop.
+As part of the transition, PlayOn offered free months of the new PlayOn Home (up to a year) for those with PlayOn Desktop licenses.